Iranian involvement in the Russo-Ukrainian war (2022–present): Background

 The United Nations Security Council Resolution 2231 enacted an arms embargo on Iran in 2015.
-The embargo on conventional Iranian arms ended in October 2020, but the restrictions on Iran regarding missiles and related technologies are in place until October 2023.
+The embargo on conventional Iranian arms ended in October 2020, but the restrictions on Iran regarding missiles and related technologies were in place until October 2023.

 On 20 January 2022, Ebrahim Raisi, the president of Iran gave a speech to the Russian Duma.
-In the speech, he condemned NATO, accusing it of "infiltrating various geographical areas with new coverings that threaten the common interests of independent states." and emphasized the relations between Iran and Russia.
+In the speech, he condemned NATO, accusing it of "infiltrating various geographical areas with new coverings that threaten the common interests of independent states" and emphasized the relations between Iran and Russia.

+In September 2025, the UN reimposed sanctions on Iran through the "snapback" mechanism, freezing Iranian assets abroad, halting arms transactions, and imposing penalties related to the country's ballistic-missile program.
+Snapback sanctions were rejected by China and Russia.

 Iranian weapons deliveries to Russia

 On 24 February 2022, Russia invaded Ukraine.
 By 12 April, Russia's attempt to take Kyiv had failed.
 On that date, The Guardian reported that Iran was smuggling weapons from Iraq to Russia.
 On 11 July, and again on 17 July, with Russian drone supplies running low, US officials said that Iran was planning to provide Russia with drones.
 By 17 October, with Russia losing ground to Ukrainian counteroffensives in the East and in the South, Russia had obtained Iranian suicide drones, which it used to attack civilian infrastructure.
 By 18 October, Iranian military officials were in Crimea helping Russia to operate Iranian drones.